tetzank/homepage/content/posts/x-macros.md

 A lot of C++ developers try to avoid preprocessor macros like the plague.
 There are genuine reasons for that.
-Macros might look like functions but they behave differently, resulting in confusing bugs when not treated carefully.
+Macros might look like functions, but they behave differently, resulting in confusing bugs when not treated carefully.
 But even in modern C++, macros still have their use cases.
 In this post, I want to talk about a special kind of macro called X-macro which is mostly used to generate various code fragments from a single list of elements.